 2. Dropbox / OneDrive

 You can set up a folder in Dropbox or OneDrive and then share the folder with the person who needs to access it.
 Inside the folder, pop your passwords into a simple Word or Excel document.

 Extra bonus points if you password protect the Word or Excel document.
 Then you can share the password for the password protection via text or one of the other methods we outline below.

 We love this method.
 It is simple and elegant.
-However, if one of the parties doesn’t use Dropbox (or want to use Dropbox), you need to consider other options.
+However, if one of the parties doesn’t use Dropbox or OneDrive (or want to use them), you need to consider other options.